top of page

 Letter Writing & Decoration Inspiration #5

-Given that our volunteers have sent out so many wonderful letters and cards this week, I thought it was about time to share some more inspiration for you!
+Our volunteers have sent out so many wonderful letters and cards recently, I thought it was about time to share some more inspiration for you!

 Our wonderful volunteer Andrea shared that she thinks about the fact that many of our letters are read to seniors.
 She likes to ask questions that will spark conversations.
 I loved this idea, and wanted to give you some inspiration for great questions to ask!